 After evaluating w(j;t) for all existing nodes, we iteratively introduce k new criminals to the network.
 We add them one by one to nodes that are selected according to the relative weights w(j;t).
-Note that each existing criminal can add multiple underlings within a single time step, since the recruitment of one new member does not exclude the possibility of a different new member being recruited by same criminal.
+Note that each existing criminal can add multiple underlings within a single time step, since the recruitment of one new member does not exclude the possibility of a different new member being recruited by the same criminal.
 We call k the recruitment index.
 In Fig. 2 we depict a particular network configuration, including the explicit weights w(j;t) assigned to each criminal j.
+We list all parameters that describe the recruitment mechanism in Table II.